khalan1789/khalan1789/README.md

 <h1 align="center">Hi 👋, I'm Benjamin Ducau</h1>
-<h3 align="center">A JavaScript developer from France, sensitive to the front end side and open to full stack.
-React enthousiast but as an open minded person, not closed to other framework.
-Team player who loves to be helpful to others</h3>
+<h3 align="center">A Full Stack developer from France, with a strong sensitivity to product and user experience.
+I enjoy working across the stack, with a particular affinity for front-end and React, but I stay open-minded and adaptable when it comes to technologies and frameworks.

+Curious and pragmatic, I like understanding real user needs, exploring different solutions, and building features that make sense from both a business and user perspective.

+I’m also a team player who values collaboration, knowledge sharing, and helping others grow — because building good products is always a collective effort.</h3>

 <p align="left"> <a href="https://twitter.com/bnjducau" target="blank"><img src="https://img.shields.io/twitter/follow/bnjducau?logo=twitter&style=for-the-badge" alt="bnjducau" /></a> </p>

-- 🔭 I’m currently working on a mission (NextJs Project)

-- 🌱 I’m currently learning **TypeScript, NextJs**
+- 🔭 Currently open to new opportunities (Full Stack / Front-end / Back-end / Product-oriented roles)

+- 🌱 Currently exploring React Native on personal projects

 - 👨‍💻 All of my projects are available at [https://khalan1789.github.io/Benjamin-Ducau/](https://khalan1789.github.io/Benjamin-Ducau/)

-- 💬 Ask me about **JavaSript, React, Front-end developement, why not full stack**
+- 💬 Ask me about **JavaScript, React, C#, full stack development, or product thinking**

 - 📄 Know about my experiences [https://www.linkedin.com/in/benjamin-ducau/](https://www.linkedin.com/in/benjamin-ducau/)